squeedee/Boiler/README.markdown

   * The lack of teardown support.
 It's certainly intended, but I don't need it for a Proof Of Concept which this is now.
   * Sanity..
 I'm not sane.

+## Shoulders of giants.

+None of which is not possible without:

+  * Robotlegs and the team.
+  * SwiftSuspenders and Till.
+  * Ruby On Rails and the team.
+  * Ruby and the team.

 ## Architecture

 ![Layer Diagram](http://www.gliffy.com/pubdoc/2791221/L.png)

+## MVCS Configurations

+### Notifier (Event Based)
+A simple notification bus

+### SignalNotifier (Planned)

+An as3-Signals based notification bus

+### Dispatcher (WIP)

+A configuration that can be told to listen for events/signals on one or more notifiers and execute a specific class/method

+May need splitting into Dispatcher and SignalDispatcher - however I think this can be avoided.
+It's quite a generic approach.

+### Controller (WIP)

+A configuration that is aware of mappings that look like controllers.
+It picks up controller methods and adds them to the Dispatcher.

+To be a controller, a class needs only be:

+  * nested in a namespace called "controller": modules.coolThing.controllers.AControlClass
+  * end with "Controller": modules.coolThing.actionerators.CoolController
+  * have class metadata [Controller]: [Controller] public class AControlClass {}

+To have methods called, a controller class must define methods with a single parameter, which is either an event or signal.

+### DisplayTreeInstancer (Planned)

+A configuration aware of Display tree events.
+It watches the events and asks the injector to instance class(es) mapped to be created whenever the display component is added.

+### Mediator (Planned)

+A configuration that is aware of mappings that look like they expect a view to be injected.
+It picks them up and adds them to the DisplayTreeInstancer to ensure the mediator(s) get built and injected with the views.

+To be a mediator, a class needs only be:

+  * NOT a display-object
+  * nested in a namespace called "view"
+  * nested in a namespace called "mediator"
+  * have class metadata [Mediator]
+  * have public access metadata [View]

+Notice, this mechanism gives us multi-mediation for free.